 After graduating from Christiansburg High School, Nick served the US Army as a paratrooper in the elite 82nd Airborne Division.
 He left active duty as a non-commissioned officer in 1989.
 Nick’s record of leadership in the Army inspired him to seek a leadership position in his community.
 At 23 years old, Nick was elected to the Montgomery County Board of Supervisors as the youngest member in history.
 He served for 12 years on the board and is a former Chairman and Vice Chairman.
 In 2002, Nick left public service to raise his family.

 Nick and his wife, Jennifer, reside in Christiansburg, VA.
 His oldest son Cody graduated from Virginia Tech with a degree in Political Science and was commissioned in the United States Army in May 2011.
-Cody is currently an Armor Officer serving in South Korea and his wife Tiffany and their daughter is living in Ft.
+As a recently promoted Captain, Cody and his wife Tiffany along with their daughter and son are currently stationed at Ft.
 Hood, Texas.
-They recently announced they are having a son in October.
-Nick’s youngest son, Forrest, just graduated from Virginia Tech with a degree in Marketing and commissioned as a 2LT in the U.S. Army in 2014.
+Nick’s youngest son, Forrest, graduated from Virginia Tech with a degree in Marketing Management and commissioned as a 2LT in the U.S. Army in 2014.
 Forrest and his new wife, Marybeth, are also stationed at Ft.
 Hood, TX where he serves as an Armor Officer.
-Nick’s daughter, Lilly, is an upcoming fifth grader at Pathway Christian Academy.
+Nick’s daughter, Lilly, is a sixth grader at Dayspring Christian Academy.

 Delegate Nick Rush represents the 7th House District of Virginia, which covers Floyd County, Montgomery County (part), and Pulaski County (part).